 Vitamins for Dry Age-Related Macular Degeneration

-Once dry age-related macular degeneration reaches the advanced stage, there is no form of treatment at present to prevent further vision loss.
+Once dry age-related macular degeneration reaches the advanced stage, or geographic atrophy, there is no form of treatment at present to prevent further vision loss.
 However, there is an intervention measure that could delay and possibly prevent intermediate age-related macular degeneration from progressing to the advanced stage in which vision loss occurs.

 The National Eye Institute’s Age-Related Eye Disease Study (AREDS) found that taking nutritional supplements with a specific high-dose formulation of antioxidants (vitamins C and E and beta-carotene), zinc, and copper delayed or prevented the progression of age-related macular degeneration from the intermediate to the advanced stage.

 A follow-up trial, called AREDS2, found that the addition of omega-3 fatty acids to the supplements did not improve the formula’s success.
 The antioxidants lutein and zeaxanthin proved safer than beta-carotene, which increases the risk of lung cancer for smokers or ex-smokers.

 Age-related macular degeneration (AMD) can rob people of their central vision, impacting their ability to read and drive.
 Fortunately, over the past 10 years research has uncovered some of the clues to what may be causing the disease, and this has helped shape efforts to prevent and treat AMD.

 Medical experts are not sure exactly what causes age-related macular degeneration (AMD), but some factors may increase your risk of developing it.
 Find out how you can protect your eye health and prevent macular degeneration.